GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Methodology

 \subsubsection{Bayesian Optimization}

 \ac{BO} is robust to local minima and hence an attractive benchmark for both \ac{GLUE} training regimes.
-However, vanilla \ac{BO} is handicapped by poor scaling to high-dimensional problems, which may bias benchmarking toward \ac{GLUE}.
-To address this issue, there are specialized \ac{BO} variants~\cite{lethamReExaminingLinearEmbeddings,erikssonHighDimensionalBayesianOptimization2021} that rely on pruning, embedding, or otherwise compressing the search space.
-Since we already operate in a compressed latent space, we expect little benefit from further dimensionality reduction.
+However, vanilla \ac{BO} scales poorly to high dimensions, which may bias benchmarking toward \ac{GLUE}.
+Specialized variants~\cite{lethamReExaminingLinearEmbeddings,erikssonHighDimensionalBayesianOptimization2021} address this via search-space compression, but we expect little benefit in our already compressed $\mathcal{Z}$.
 We therefore use \ac{TuRBO}~\cite{erikssonScalableGlobalOptimization2020}, which builds local trust regions with lightweight \acp{GP}.

 Additionally, convergence slows sharply as we add constraints, likely because the feasible hypervolume shrinks multiplicatively with each new constraint.
-For our highly coupled five-constraint aircraft problem, standard \ac{TuRBO} is effectively unusable.
-To make BO more competitive in our later experiments, we address this by adding \ac{iGD} for equality constraints with known convex structure ($\Cwx$, $\Cdi$, $\Clift$), yielding {TuRBO-iGD}.
-This accelerates convergence because \ac{TuRBO} now only enforces two remaining constraints and operates in a reduced latent space (22 to 15 dimensions).
+For our five-constraint aircraft problem, standard \ac{TuRBO} is effectively unusable.
+To make \ac{BO} more competitive, we use \ac{iGD} for equality constraints with known convex structure ($\Cwx$, $\Cdi$, $\Clift$), yielding {TuRBO-iGD}.
+This accelerates convergence because \ac{TuRBO} now only enforces two remaining constraints and operates in a lower-dimensional subspace (15-D vs.\ 22-D).
 More details can be found in \ref{ap:opt_algos}.